slowernews/notebook/on-haskell-elm.md

-# Notes on Haskell, Elm and Purescript
+# Notes on Haskell and Elm

 ```haskell
 -- HASKELL